dfilatov/lrt/README.md

         };
     },

-    // All units will be joined into chunks with budget limited to 20ms
+    // All units will be joined into chunks with execution budget limited to 20ms
     budget: 20
 });